eliseoalcaraz/game123C/README.md

 ## Steps to Start Working on the Game Project

 ### 1. Clone the Repository
-- Open your IDE (e.g., VS Code, IntelliJ, or your preferred tool).
+- Open your IDE (e.g., VS Code, Visual Studio, or your preferred tool).
 - In the terminal, navigate to the folder where you want to clone the repository.
 - Run the following command to clone the project: